Interesting facts about Turkey

 region of Turkey.

-- King Midas lived in Gordion, capital of
+- King Midas with the "golden touch" lived in Gordion, capital of

 - Alexander the Great cut the Gordian knot